Ananyad7/Bank_Churn_Analysis/README.md

 The primary objective of this report is to explore the dataset containing information about bank customers and their churn status.
 Through SQL analysis, we aim to identify key factors that contribute to customer churn and provide insights for mitigating churn rates.

-# TUnderstanding Customer Churn Patterns in Banking Institutions
+# Understanding Customer Churn Patterns in Banking Institutions

 # Dataset Snapshot